The Story of Hawkwind’s Live ‘Space Ritual’

-Like many other '70s rock greats, British space-rock pioneers Hawkwind built their legacy on-stage, rather than in the recording studio.
-On May 11, 1973, the band released their defining masterpiece.
-‘Space Ritual,’ their fourth overall LP and first live album, is a mind-numbing double-album behemoth that captures the Hawkwind experience in all its demented glory.
+Like many other '70s rock greats, British space-rock pioneers Hawkwind built their legacy onstage rather than in the recording studio.
+In May 1973, the band released its defining masterpiece.
+Space Ritual, their fourth overall LP and first live album, is a mind-numbing double-record behemoth that captures the Hawkwind experience in all its demented glory.

 It's called "space-rock" for a reason.
-Combining sci-fi lyrics, motorik pulses, and trippy sound effects, Hawkwind's music is the perfect simulation of space flight — a turbulent rocket blast through alternate galaxies of riffage and noise.
-And ‘Space Ritual’ (recorded during a pair of performances in London and Liverpool) is their most explosive moment.
+Combining sci-fi lyrics, motorik pulses and trippy sound effects, Hawkwind's music is the perfect simulation of space flight -- a turbulent rocket blast through alternate galaxies of riffage and noise.
+And Space Ritual (recorded during a pair of performances in London and Liverpool) is their most explosive moment.

 If there's a lead instrument at all, it's the distorted, brain-bullet bass guitar of Lemmy Kilmister.
-As a former rhythm guitarist, he brings a chordal, melodic presence to the band's low-end, while the rest of the band (woodwind player Nik Turner, drummer Simon King, guitarist/vocalist Dave Brock, the twin synthesizers of Dik Mik and Del Dettmar) offers texture and turmoil.
+As a former rhythm guitarist, he brings a chordal, melodic presence to the band's low-end, while the rest of the band (woodwind player Nik Turner, drummer Simon King, guitarist/vocalist Dave Brock and the twin synthesizers of Dik Mik and Del Dettmar) offers texture and turmoil.

-Hawkwind are often labeled a "prog-rock" band, and on some levels, that makes perfect sense — as a whole, prog is saturated with spacey concept albums and indulgent textures.
-But Hawkwind were never virtuosos — their playing here is too raw, too reckless, too barbaric.
+Hawkwind are often labeled a "prog-rock" band, and on some levels, that makes perfect sense -- as a whole, prog is saturated with spacey concept albums and indulgent textures.
+But Hawkwind were never virtuosos -- their playing here is too raw, too reckless, too barbaric.
 The sheer repetition of the riffs puts them more in line with the kraut-rock scene, and the rhythm section (particularly King's sloppy drum fills) points toward punk.
 Perhaps the band's easiest reference point is Pink Floyd (who released a psychedelic masterwork of their own in 1973), but Hawkwind's brand of space-rock is more aggressive and, well, nasty.

-The Space Ritual Tour (in promotion of the band's third studio album, 1972's ‘Doremi Fasol Latido‘) itself was a spectacle, filled with light shows, dancers, and spoken-word interludes delivered by sci-fi writer Robert Calvert.
-Through the sheer velocity of its music, ‘Space Ritual’ the album feels like a multi-sensory experience, from the unrelenting psychedelic throb of ‘Born to Go’ to the bluesy thrust of ‘Orgone Accumulator’ to the sound effect showcase ‘Electronic No. 1.’
+The Space Ritual Tour (in promotion of the band's third studio album, 1972's Doremi Fasol Latido) itself was a spectacle, filled with light shows, dancers, and spoken-word interludes delivered by sci-fi writer Robert Calvert.
+Through the sheer velocity of its music, Space Ritual the album feels like a multi-sensory experience, from the unrelenting psychedelic throb of "Born to Go" to the bluesy thrust of "Orgone Accumulator" to the sound effect showcase "Electronic No. 1."
 Calvert's mood-setting poems (delivered in a campy, borderline-Shakespearian accent) are a tad off-putting without a visual counterpart, but they do offer the album a welcome respite from the aural onslaught.

-‘Space Ritual’ was the band's most commercially successful album to date, landing at #9 in the U.K. and even cracking the Billboard Top 200 at #179.
+Space Ritual was the band's most commercially successful album to date, landing at No. 9 in the U.K. and even cracking the Billboard Top 200 at No. 179.
 Today, it's something of a cult-classic, a relic from an age of space-age wonder.
 Even now, there's still nothing else quite like it.